Wilton DCF Lawyer

 Should I Retain an Attorney for Assistance with DCF Investigations?

 Yes.
 It is important to realize that any information shared with DCF investigators may be used against your family later, even in criminal proceedings.
 At the same time, refusing to cooperate can also have undesirable results.

-Consulting a Wilton DCF lawyer before speaking with the DCF can often help families devise a moderate approach that protects their rights and interests while avoiding actions that could give the agency cause to believe they have something to hide.
+Consulting a Wilton lawyer before speaking with the DCF can often help families devise a moderate approach that protects their rights and interests while avoiding actions that could give the agency cause to believe they have something to hide.
 An attorney can be present during interviews to redirect lines of questioning that become too invasive.